 You will access courses online with academic support from academic staff members.
 Contact with academic staff and other students will occur via iQualify talk channels, at noho marae and during practicums over the course of your study.

 You will also engage in separate online tutorials delivered by educators who are experienced secondary subject specialists.
 These group tutorials ensure you are able are to develop the teaching skills and pedagogy related to your specific subject areas.

-Throughout this programme you will complete two practicums, totalling 80 days.
-You will be guided by an Associate Teacher as you engage with rangatahi, whānau, and the wider school community.
+During this programme you will complete two full-time 8-week practicums.
+Only one of these may be completed at your partner school.
+You will be guided by an Associate Teacher as you engage with tamariki, whānau, and the wider school community.

 During practicum, you will be supported to make progress towards specific Key Teaching Tasks.
 Towards the end of your practicum, you will have an opportunity to demonstrate your progress and ability to meet the Standards for the Teaching Profession (in a supported environment).